x-bridge

 01

-You open a pinned tab.
+You keep a bridge tab.

 02